 What Is Paraquat?

 Paraquat dichloride, commonly referred to as “paraquat,” is one of the most widely used herbicides in the U.S. It was initially manufactured and sold by Imperial Chemical Industries (ICI) of the United Kindom and its subsidiaries.
-Manufacturer Chevron (previously known as the California Chemical Company) handled the sales in the U.S. and was engaged with ICI in all aspects of the paraquat business from early on.
+Manufacturer Chevron (previously known as the California Chemical Company) handled the sales in the U.S. through 1986 and was engaged with ICI in all aspects of the paraquat business from early on.

 The herbicide became available in the U.S. in the 1960s.
 Since then, farmers have used it to kill broadleaf weeds and grasses before the planting or emergence of more than 100 field, fruit, vegetable, and plantation crops; to control weeds in orchards, and; to desiccate crops like cotton before harvest.
 Workers spray it directly on the plants using knapsack and handheld sprayers, aircraft, and trucks or tractors with attached pressurized tanks.